High Court flags ‘serious inconsistencies’ in Global Ayyappa Sangam audit report

 A division bench of Justices Raja Vijayaraghavan and K.V.
 Jayakumar instructed that relevant information be gathered from the Kerala State Audit and the TDB to facilitate appropriate orders.
 The court has scheduled the matter for further hearing on February 27.

-The bench remarked that it is now the responsibility of the Travancore Devaswom Board to explain the reasons behind these discrepancies.
+“In the auditor's statement, certain issues have been highlighted.
+It is now the responsibility of the Travancore Devaswom Board to explain the reasons behind these discrepancies,” the bench remarked.

-The audit report has flagged “serious inconsistencies” in the computation of the estimated bill of quantity, including discrepancies related to wooden frame center tables, food serving charges in VIP areas, and cost-plus expenditure.
+The audit report also flagged “serious inconsistencies” in the computation of the estimated bill of quantity, including discrepancies related to wooden frame center tables, food serving charges in VIP areas, and cost-plus expenditure.

-Additionally, the court highlighted issues surrounding the execution of work by the Indian Institute of Infrastructure and Construction (IIIC) without a tender or bidding process on an expenditure-plus-10 percent facilitating or administrative charge.
+Additionally, the court noted issues surrounding the execution of work by the Indian Institute of Infrastructure and Construction (IIIC) without a tender or bidding process on an expenditure-plus-10 percent facilitating or administrative charge.